 raw shrimp shells

-Old Bay (if you don't have Old Bay on hand, you can use ½ tbsp of season salt and ½ tbsp of pepper)
+Old Bay (if you don't have Old Bay on hand, you can use ½ tablespoon of season salt and ½ tablespoon of pepper)

 Shrimp StockPrint Recipe Pin Recipe